-Most importantly, leaders have these leadership characteristics in balance.
+Most importantly, great leaders have these leadership characteristics in balance.
 Some may tell you there is one characteristic more important than the rest.
 They’ll say something like, “Oh, you have to have that ‘vision thing’ above all else.”
 Not true – people won’t follow someone who has vision without courage or humility, for example.

 What about you?
 What do you think are the most important qualities of a great leader?
 Who do you consider a leader and why?